Publication Ethics Statement

 3.2 Editorial Obligations

-The Editor-in-chief, Associate Editors and the other members of the Editorial Committee of JHRM-AD are obliged to act in line with the recommendations of the Committee on Publication Ethics (COPE) and the Publishing Ethics Resources Kit (PERK).
+The Editors-in-Chief, Executive Editor, Associate Editors and the other members of the Editorial Committee of JHRM-AD are obliged to act in line with the recommendations of the Committee on Publication Ethics (COPE) and the Publishing Ethics Resources Kit (PERK).
 They have to be responsible, just, objective and open-minded, without discriminating against anybody on any grounds.
 They should handle all manuscripts solely on their academic competencies and without any commercial influence.
 They should be aware that all communication has to be led in a manner of the highest ethical principles, in particular, according to the principles of objectivity, promptness, transparency of the evaluation- and publication-related processes and confidentiality.
 The main principles that have to be upheld are:

 • assure fair and unbiased evaluation of manuscripts;